istio/istio.io/_docs/tasks/egress.md

 This task describes how to configure Istio to expose an external service to a Kubernetes cluster.
-You'll learn how to create an Egress proxy, define an external service and make requests to the service from within the cluster.
+You'll learn how to create an Egress Envoy, define an external service and make requests to the service from within the cluster.

-## Doing ...

 ## Before you begin